+To enable systematic and reproducible comparison across models and fine-tuning strategies, we rely on an automated LLM-based judge model trained to assess security-relevant properties directly from source code.
+The judge model is best understood as a consistent measurement instrument rather than an absolute oracle.
+It is trained independently from all generation models and applied uniformly across all experimental conditions, ensuring that relative comparisons reflect genuine differences in generation behavior.
+The stability of trends across models, languages, and ablation settings indicates that the evaluation captures meaningful changes in security-aware code generation.
 To further assess the reliability of this approach, we conducted an auxiliary experiment comparing a base judge model against a judge model fine-tuned via supervised fine-tuning (SFT) on security-labeled code.
 The fine-tuned judge exhibits substantially improved discrimination capability, most notably through a large reduction in false positives.
 Averaged across C++ and Java, false positive rates decrease from over 50\% with the base judge to under 16\% after fine-tuning, while true positive rates remain high (95\%).
 This result suggests that supervised adaptation significantly improves the judge’s precision without sacrificing sensitivity, reinforcing the validity of using a trained LLM as a security evaluator.
-On the other hand, conventional static and dynamic analysis tools are poorly suited to this evaluation setting.
-Static analyzers typically require project-level context and produce unreliable results on partial or abstract code snippets, while dynamic analysis depends on executable programs and concrete inputs that are impractical to construct at scale.
-In contrast, a learned judge model can reason directly about high-level security properties, such as missing validation, unsafe memory usage, or flawed control logic, even when the code is incomplete or non-executable.
+We further validate our results by evaluating with Qwen3-14B and GPT-5.2 in Appendix~\ref{sec:Evaluation Across Different Judge Models}.

 \textbf{Security Improvements in AI-Assisted Code Generation.} The security improvements observed in this work reflect a shift in how code LLMs internalize and apply security considerations during generation.
-Rather than treating security as an external constraint imposed through prompts or post-processing, \ourname strengthens secure coding behavior as part of the model’s internal decision-making.
+Rather than treating security solely as an external constraint enforced through prompts, post-processing, or downstream vulnerability scanners, \ourname strengthens secure coding behavior within the model's generation process.
 As a result, generated code more frequently incorporates input validation, safer API usage, and conservative control-flow patterns, even when prompts emphasize functionality alone.